SAP-samples/ai-core-samples/09_BusinessAIWeek/README.md

 ```
 <img width="785" alt="image" src="https://media.github.tools.sap/user/29916/files/39cb6771-6416-41f2-8c77-2d3a71f56455">

-You can use the app we pushed to cf to do RAG using reddit data.

-Copy the contents from reddit to a text file and upload it in the application.

 **Outcome:** Through the integration of live Reddit data, Bob enhances the model's ability to provide up-to-date and relevant support to developers.
 By leveraging real-time insights and solutions shared by the community, the help portal powered by embeddings becomes even more valuable, addressing developers' queries with greater accuracy and efficiency.